wso2/docs-choreo-dev/en/developer-docs/docs/administer/configure-enterprise-login.md

 8. Click **Save**.

-By following these steps, you have successfully configured role-based access control for enterprise login in Choreo, allowing users from the external IdP to have the appropriate permission.
+By following these steps, you have successfully configured role-based access control for enterprise login in {{ product_name }}, allowing users from the external IdP to have the appropriate permission.